Xilinx/video-sdk/docs/examples/ffmpeg/quality_analysis.rst

   + The filter (``libvmaf``) has the infrastructure to write the output log.
 We do not need FFmpeg to output any files, so we set the output to ``null``.

 *****************************
 Quality vs. Latency
 *****************************

-A given encoder's "quality" is often a function of many different algorithms/functions/features.
-It is quite possible (and often seen) that an encoder can produce an h.264/HEVC compliant stream but have drastically different quality from one to another.
+A given encoder's "quality" is often a function of many different algorithms, functions and features.
+It is quite possible (and often seen) that an encoder can produce an H.264/HEVC compliant stream but have drastically different quality from one to another.

-Some of these features add latency, either by adding "pitstops" on the way to an outputted stream, or by increasing the complexity of the core-encoding functions.
+Some of these features add latency, either by adding "pitstops" on the way to an outputted stream, or by increasing the complexity of the encoding functions.
 Most things in the video realm are content-dependent, or use-case-dependent, so the designer needs to determine what is best for them... a gradient of:

-- absolute best quality with high latency
+- Absolute best quality with high latency

-- lower quality with lowest latency.
+- Lower quality with lowest latency.

 Xilinx-Specific Latency Flags
 =============================